MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/subscriptions-and-billing/remove-licenses-from-users.md

     If you're using Office 365 operated by 21Vianet, go to this <a href="https://go.microsoft.com/fwlink/p/?linkid=850628" target="_blank">Active users</a> page.

-2. Select the boxes next to the names of the users for whom you want to unassign all licenses.
+2. Select the boxes next to the names of the users you want to unassign all licenses for.

 3. In the **Bulk actions** pane, select **Edit product licenses**.